Why can’t I recall her name?

 - Goji berry (Lycii fructus): This nutrient-rich fruit contains compounds that help protect neurons (brain cells).[31, 32]

 Tip: Cook up some South Asian recipes with turmeric.
-Or purchase a concentrated supplement like Global Healing Center’s Turmeric Raw Herbal Extract™ with black pepper.
+Or purchase a concentrated supplement like Global Healing’s Turmeric Raw Herbal Extract™ with black pepper.
 You can also take any of the other memory-aiding plant ingredients as supplements for a memory boost.

 Points to Remember